 Students who require adaptive technology should already have it on their personal computers.
 Students may require alternate format of the exam to be able to utilize their software outside of Canvas or Proctorio.

 For students who require this type of support (scribe, reader, or mobility assistant) the DRC will invigilate online.

 Traditional take home exams

-Take home exams are non-invigilated exams that students are given one day or more to complete.
+Take home exams are non-invigilated exams that students are given 24 hours or more to complete.
 The accommodation of extended time does not typically apply in these cases.
-There may be some exceptions, so consult with the DRC if you have questions about this format of exam and accommodations.
+There may be some exceptions, so please consult with the DRC if you have questions about this format of exam and accommodations.

 Exams using Proctorio or Canvas Lockdown Browser